Kopa Trophee 2019: Sancho, De Ligt and Felix head up nominees | Goal.com

 Full list:

-The shortlist for the Kopa Trophee was also made alongside the list on nominees for France Football’s other prestigious award: the Ballon d’Or.
+The shortlist for the Kopa Trophee was made alongside the list of nominees for France Football’s other prestigious award: the Ballon d’Or.

-Released at the same time were the shortlists for the Yashin Award and the Women’s Ballon d’Or.
+Released at the same time were the shortlists for the Trophee Yachine and the Women’s Ballon d’Or.